Image: Hramovnick - stock.adobe.com

 While the Earth has seen changes in climate before, none have been to the scale that we are seeing today.
 These numbers may seem obscure or obsolete…so why should we care about fossil fuel emissions and damages to the earth when they may be hard to see in our every day lives?
 What are the risks for current and future generations?

-New York Times, that in the next couple decades the climate will be similar to how it is today, with more of the extreme heat waves we have been seeing.
+Scientists say, according to the New York Times, that in the next couple decades the climate will be similar to how it is today, with more of the extreme heat waves we have been seeing.
 Rainfall would be heavier in many parts of the world, but the periods between those rains will likely be hotter and drier.
 The number of hurricanes and typhoons may decrease, however they will likely have more intensity from a warmer ocean to draw energy from.
 Coastal flooding will grow more frequent and damaging, and this is already occurring.

 In the longer term, if emissions continue unchecked, scientists fear that agriculture may collapse and governments may destabilize.
 Even though we cannot see fully into the future, it would be foolish to take chances.
 Furthermore, reducing emissions of greenhouse gases will improve air quality standards, which are posing a very large health risk through respiratory and heart-related illnesses.
 For example, the air pollution in China, a leading manufacturer of many of the world’s products, is 36 times above acceptable levels and many citizens develop these health problems.